toiletbril/toiletdb/README.md

 test# help
 Available commands:
         help            See this message.
-        exit            Quit and save.
-Add ! to the end to skip saving. search          Search the database.
+        exit            Save and quit.
+Append '!' to the end to skip saving. search          Search the database.
         id              Search by ID.
         list            List all students.